brandonbate/My-Git-Tutorial/README.md

 ### About Git
 Git is a version control system.
-I find it most helpful (although somewhat inaccurate) to think of a version control system as a grand "undo" system.
+I find it  helpful (and somewhat inaccurate) to think of a version control system as a grand "undo" system.
 When working on a word processor, we can "undo" what we typed by essentially "going back in time" to a prior version of our document.
 Programmers need this same functionality.
 But with programming, rather than simply editting one file, we edit multiple files.
 Because of that,